| On a weed-grown spur behind the shop, or at the far end of the yard, sits

 west.
 Other railway routes were busier, and Interstate 80, which runs parallel

+to the railroad over Donner, became the main artery to northern California.
 The long drought subsided during the winter of 1992—1993, and a wave of

 fierce Pacific storms pounded California, bringing badly needed rain to